cjeong1021/EID101/NaviBike/Data/InterviewNotes2.md

 Interview 10/4(1)
-?

 Do you live outside of New York City?
-Yes, in Netherlands. (live in Netherlands but are from Belgium and France.)
+Yes, in Netherlands. (lives in Netherlands but are from Belgium and France.)
-?

 If not, how long have you been staying in NYC, and planning to stay?
 Today is the 5th day, planning to stay for 8 days.
 Currently staying around Times Square.
-?

 What are some problems have faced when travelling in NYC?
 a.
 Ex) Getting lost, traffic jam, crowded,
-°¡  No wifi on phone
+√ó  No wifi on phone
-°¡  Loudness°™people talk loudly
+√ó  Loudness‚Äîpeople talk loudly
-°¡  Drugs°™seeing people with drugs on the street°™feels uncomfortable and unsafe °¡  No links between °∞Top Tens°± (the apps suggesting places for tourists) and maps °¡  Crowdness and No bike lanes, would like to bike if the bikers°Ø safety is protected (in Netherland everyone bikes) ?
+√ó  Drugs‚Äîseeing people with drugs on the street‚Äîfeels uncomfortable and unsafe √ó  No links between ‚ÄúTop Tens‚Äù (the apps suggesting places for tourists) and maps √ó  Crowdness and No bike lanes, would like to bike if the bikers‚Äô safety is protected (in Netherland everyone bikes)

 In NYC, what type of navigation do you use?
 Google maps on phone when WiFi is available;
 Actual map to plan where to visit.

 Tries to travel around the city in order to feel the city.

- .
-If yes, what frustrate you the most about using that type of navigation you mentioned?
+What frustrates you the most about using that type of navigation you mentioned?
 Google map has to be used with WiFi;
 The combination of actual map and Google map is a bit complicated but they enjoy that.
 Plan with Google map, walk with actual map.
-?

 In NYC, what type of transportation do you use to travel around?
 Mainly walking + subway.
 Cab used just for going to JFK.
 Tour bus used for once to travel around to visit.
-?

 What types of problems/concerns have you faced when you used the transportation you mentioned just now?
-No big problems°™New York is fast and easy.
+No big problems‚ÄîNew York is fast and easy.
-Actually, the combination of top tens and maps is not convenient°™getting out of subway/cab/bus and finding the direction again.
+Actually, the combination of top tens and maps is not convenient‚Äîgetting out of subway/cab/bus and finding the direction again.
 ?
 Are you a Smartphone owner?
 Yes
 ?
 Are you a bike rider?